ali-khurshid/My-Individual-Project/README.md

 ## Ethical considerations

-* Given that the data pertains to healthcare costs, clients' physical and geographic information, compliance with GDPR will be essential in real-world projects to ensure data privacy, security, and lawful processing, in accordance with regulations such as obtaining explicit consent and safeguarding sensitive health information
+* Since the data is anonymized, there is no risk of exposing personal information to the public.
+Additionally, because the data pertains to individuals residing in the USA, the data protection regulations under the UK and EU GDPR do not apply in this case.

+* The age distribution is skewed toward younger individuals, which may introduce bias and limit the reliability of advanced data analytics methods, such as machine learning models.
+This imbalance can reduce model generalizability and lead to underperformance when predicting outcomes for older populations

 ## Unfixed Bugs